simoncozens/fonts-and-layout/opentype.md

           66 -213 rlineto
           95 hlineto
           -237 700 rlineto

           -157 -415 rmoveto
           33 107 24 79 24 75 22 81 rlinecurve
           4 hlineto
           22 -81 23 -76 25 -78 34 -107 rcurveline
           endchar

-The definition of the characters themselves, in the postscript language, begins with some hinting information: the total width is 580, and there's a horizontal stem that starts at 213 and goes for 72 units to 285; (the crossbar of the A) then another which goes from 285+342=627 to 627+73=700 to represent the apex of the A. The vertical stem goes from the left side bearing (3 units) all the way across the glyph.
+The definition of the characters themselves, in the PostScript language, begins with some hinting information: the total width is 580, and there's a horizontal stem that starts at 213 and goes for 72 units to 285; (the crossbar of the A) then another which goes from 285+342=627 to 627+73=700 to represent the apex of the A. The vertical stem goes from the left side bearing (3 units) all the way across the glyph.

-Then there are a series of moving and drawing operations: we start at the left side of the apex, and draw a diagonal line down to (3,0).
-(PostScript uses relative coordinates) For a horizontal line, we only need to know the width: `91 lineto` takes us from (3,0) to (94,0).
-We go around the outline until `-237 700` takes us back to the top *right* of the apex, and moving the pen closes the outline.
-Now when we move to the aperture of the A, we see some curves - there are subtle flexes within the diagonals of the aperture.
+Then there are a series of moving and drawing operations: we `rmoveto` the left side of the apex, and draw the left outmost stroke of the A, a diagonal `rlineto` the position (3,0).
+(PostScript uses relative coordinates: we move left 237 units and down 700 units, so we end up at (3,0).)
+Now we're at the bottom left corner of the A, about to draw the horizontal line at the bottom of the left leg.
+PostScript has a special drawing instruction, `hlineto`, for horizontal lines, which omits the vertical coordinate, which means that `91 hlineto` takes us from (3,0) to (94,0).

+We go around the outline until `-237 700` takes us back to the top *right* of the apex.
+(I've added a blank line here for clarity, although it would not be in the actual TTX outline.)
+This is almost the end of the outer outline.
+We haven't actually drawn the line between the top right of the apex and the top left where we started, but it turns out we don't need to.
+When we pick up the pen and move it somewhere else, which will be our next instruction, the outline gets closed for us.

+We've just been dealing with straight lines so far, but moving us left 157 units and down 415 units places us in the middle of the counter of the A, where we start to see some curves - there are subtle flexes within the diagonals of the aperture.
 (You font designers are *clever* people.) `rlinecurve` specifies the relative positions of the start, first control point, second control point and end point of our cubic Bézier curve.
 We move across to the right a bit, have a curve that comes down, and that concludes our letter A.

 ### The `post` table